-In 1995, the United Sates Congress passed the Jerusalem Embassy Act, which required, subject to conditions, that its embassy be moved from Tel-Aviv to Jerusalem.
+In 1995, the United States Congress passed the Jerusalem Embassy Act, which required, subject to conditions, that its embassy is moved from Tel-Aviv to Jerusalem.
 However, U.S. presidents have argued that Congressional resolutions regarding the status of Jerusalem are merely advisory.

-The Constitution reserves for gin relations as an executive power, and as such, the United States embassy is still Tel Aviv.
-Due to the non-recognition of Jerusalem as Israel's capital, some non-Israeli press use Tel Aviv as a metonym for Israel.
+The Constitution reserves foreign relations as executive power, and as such, the United States embassy is still Tel Aviv.
+Due to the non-recognition of Jerusalem as Israel's capital, some non-Israeli press uses Tel Aviv as a metonym for Israel.

 On 28 October 2009, United Nations Secretary-General Ban Ki-moon warned that Jerusalem must be the capital of both Israel and Palestine if peace is to be achieved.